Skip to content

 Sender Policy Framework (SPF) allows you to verify that incoming email comes from an IP address authorized by the sending domain's administrators.
 Spam and phishing emails often use forged addresses.

 Hard failure occurs when the sender's IP address isn't listed as an authorized sender.
 To ensure that only the authorized IP address can send emails, the sender must add -all in the SPF record.
-This option is the default SPF check for which you can configure failure action.
+This option is the default SPF check for which you can configure the failure action.

 • Soft failure: Occurs when the sender's IP address is probably not authorized.
-This could be because the domain owner hasn't set a more definitive restriction, that would result in a stronger "fail".
+This could be because the domain owner hasn't set a more definitive restriction, which would result in a stronger "fail".
 To ensure that only the authorized IP address can send emails, but not definitively, the sender must add ~all in the SPF record.

 • Neutral: Occurs when the sender's domain explicitly states that it's not asserting whether the sender's IP address is authorized or not, by specifying ?all in the SPF record.
 In this case, emails from any sender IP address give a neutral result.